- Office of Pluralism and Leadership

 The Office of Pluralism and Leadership (OPAL), aims to universalize diversity and leadership development at Dartmouth College by making student life experiences in these areas meaningful and relevant to the education of every generation of Dartmouth students.
 OPAL strives to provide comprehensive programs for cultural enrichment and leadership development to ensure that historically under-represented groups in particular and all Dartmouth students in general will have rich learning experiences outside the classroom.
 OPAL works with individual students, as well as student communities and organizations, to facilitate academic, personal, and cultural development and success.

-The Undergraduate Deans Office, a department within the Dean of the College division, provides support for all undergraduate students as well as for other enrolled students..
+The Undergraduate Deans Office, a department within the Division of Student Affairs, provides support for all undergraduate students as well as for other enrolled students..
 The office's main mission is to support students in their engagement with the curriculum and in their overall experience at Dartmouth.
 Although each of the deans has specific areas of academic and counseling expertise, they are generalists in the sense that they support the mission of the office.
 Students can schedule appointments with any of the deans.

 The Dartmouth College Academic Skills Center offers a wide range of services, programs, resources, and materials which assist any student in becoming a more efficient and effective, independent learner.
 Students can make individual appointments to discuss their academic courses, learning strategies, or educational goals.
 Academic workshops are offered throughout the year to improve students’ academic skills in note-taking, reading comprehension, exam preparation, and time management.